gcarbo01/db-schema-design-guidelines/README.md

 **Alignment with Business Goals** <br>
 Architects align the data model with business goals and requirements, crucial for delivering valuable insights and supporting decision-making processes.
 ## Capabilities
-Listed below are tools and capabilities in no particular order.
+Listed below are capabilities in no particular order.
 Do your research.
 Most of these capabilities provide some references to tools and libraries.
 Most of them are open-sourced.
 These may flourish or die without notice. <br>
 Each of the capabilities may apply to one or more Category.
 So they are tagged by "Category".
 <br>
 <br>